tweag/topiary/docs/migration-0.3-0.4.md

 ```

 ### Keeping TOML
-Nickel comes with builtin TOML importing, so if you want to keep using your old languages.toml file, you can use the following nickel expression.
+Nickel comes with builtin TOML importing, so if you want to keep using your old `languages.toml` file, you can use the following Nickel expression.
 ```nickel
 let toml = import "./languages.toml" in
 # Transforms the array into something we can convert into a record